rpearce/robertwpearce.com/posts/2020-01-19-announcing-react-medium-image-zoom-v4.md

 ## Thank You

 Thank you for reading this and for having an interest in [`react-medium-image-zoom`](https://www.npmjs.com/package/react-medium-image-zoom)!
-If you'd like to contribute to the project, need help or have constructive feedback, please open an issue on [the `react-medium-image-zoom` issue tracker](https://github.com/rpearce/react-medium-image-zoom/issues).
+If you'd like to contribute to the project, need help, or have constructive feedback, please open an issue on [the `react-medium-image-zoom` issue tracker](https://github.com/rpearce/react-medium-image-zoom/issues).